Birmingham Medical Malpractice Attorney

 - spreading of contagion

-- equipment malfunctions
+- equipment malfunctions or defects

-Malpractice in the Emergency Room
+Medical Malpractice in the Emergency Room

 Employment in a hospital emergency room is a high pressure, high stress job, one for which not everyone is suited.
 Medical professionals from emergency medical technicians, to triage nurses to emergency care physicians are called upon to make critical decisions on the spot, knowing that time lost could cost a life.
 Nevertheless, they must be able to order appropriate testing, administer medication, perform emergency procedures, and more without any undue delay that could endanger the patient.